 Allen S. Lichter, MD, FASCO, is the Chief Executive Officer of the American Society of Clinical Oncology and the Conquer Cancer Foundation of ASCO.
 He has been an ASCO member since 1980 and served the Society in an array of volunteer capacities before accepting the position of CEO in 2006.
 Dr. Lichter’s research and development of three-dimensional treatment planning led to a Gold Medal from the American Society for Radiation Oncology.
 In 2002, he was elected to membership in the Institute of Medicine of the National Academies of Science.

 Richard L. Schilsky, MD, FASCO, is the Chief Medical Officer (CMO) of ASCO.
 He assumed this newly created position with the Society in February of 2013.
-Formerly the Chief of Hematology/Oncology in the Department of Medicine and Deputy Director of the University of Chicago Comprehensive Cancer Center, he is a highly respected leader in the field of clinical oncology, who specializes in new drug development and treatment of gastrointestinal cancers.
+Formerly the Chief of Hematology/Oncology in the Department of Medicine and Deputy Director of the University of Chicago Comprehensive Cancer Center, he is a highly respected leader in the field of clinical oncology.
+He specializes in new drug development and treatment of gastrointestinal cancers.
 Dr. Schilsky is a Past President of ASCO, having served in the role during 2008-2009, and also a Past Chair of one of the National Cancer Institute’s Cooperative Groups, Cancer and Leukemia Group B (CALGB).

 Ms. Michels joined ASCO in 2006 in the newly created position of Vice President and General Counsel within the office of the Executive Vice President.
 She serves as ASCO’s corporate secretary and as general counsel to the Foundation.
 She has over 20 years of experience as a health care and corporate attorney.
 Prior to joining ASCO, Ms. Michels was a partner with Ropes & Gray LLP, in its Corporate Department and Health Care Group.
 She anchored the firm’s mid-Atlantic health care practice and represented numerous academic medical institutions and hospitals.